 This is one of the greatest and most overlooked benefits of cross-functional teams.

-Siloed teams often spend many hours in meetings trying to reconcile conflicts, each team taking a point of view that is often biased by their formal training.
-In almost all cases, teams with a full plate of work and tight schedules often have veto power over a project and there is little incentive to work with other teams.
+Siloed automation or product teams often spend many hours in meetings trying to reconcile conflicts, each team taking a point of view that is often biased by their formal training.
+In almost all cases, teams with a full plate of work and tight schedules often have veto power over a project, and there is little incentive to work with other teams.

-With cross-functional teams, people are rewarded not only for exercising their skills, but for the overall success of the project.
-If the schedule seems impossible or they disagree about a particular approach, rather than just throwing up their hands and going on to another project, they must find a way to resolve the conflict so that the project moves forward.
+With cross-functional teams, people are rewarded not only for exercising their skills but also for the project's overall success.
+If the schedule seems impossible or they disagree about a particular approach, rather than just throwing up their hands and going on to another project, they must find a way to resolve the conflict so that the project and automation move forward.

-One common objection to cross-functional teams is that there aren’t enough people in the organization to form the teams needed to address current problems.
+One common objection to cross-functional teams is that there are not enough people to form the teams to address current problems and needs.
 Rather than seeing this as a limitation, this should be seen as a strength.

-When forming cross-functional teams, management is forced to prioritize the most important problems to be solved and the most important customer value streams to be delivered.
-Teams can work rapidly to solve these problems and deliver value to customers, and then the teams can be re-constituted to address other challenges and value streams.
+When forming a cross-functional team or RPA Center of Excellence, management prioritizes the most important problems to be solved and the most crucial customer value streams to be delivered.
+Teams can work rapidly to solve these problems and deliver value to customers.
+The teams can then be reconstituted to address other challenges and streams.

-Organizing by cross-functional teams sends the message that people should spend their time on the tasks that uphold greater business priorities rather than on less important tasks or projects that clog up the queues.
-This results in a more effective use of time and resources.
+Organizing by cross-functional teams and RPA CoEs sends the message that people should spend their time on the tasks that uphold greater business priorities rather than on less important tasks or projects that clog up the queues.
+This results in more effective use of time and resources.

-People with different formal training and skill sets often look at a problem in different ways, so including multiple skill sets on your team can often lead to innovation in unexpected ways.
+People with different formal training and skill sets often look at a problem in different ways.
+Including multiple skill sets on your agile team and different profiles in your RPA CoE can often lead to business and digital innovation in unexpected ways.